michelkana/Harvard-DS-Animation/michelkana_submission.md

 ![LC vs HOLC correlation](img/lc_holc_corr.png)

 There are fewer applicants who received high interest rates (F, G) in redlined zones, suggesting that the LendingClub might not be considering redlines when accessing the risk of credit charge-off.

 ![LC interest rate in redlined zones](img/lc_int_rate.png)

 The hotspots of HOLC redlining back in 1930s can be seen below [(source)](https://dsl.richmond.edu/panorama/redlining)

 ![Place of lending discrimation in 1930s](img/MappingInequality.png)

 We reproduced the HOLC map below.

 ![Place of lending discrimation in 1930s](img/holc_us_map.png)

 ### Effect of HOLC redlining on today's LendingClub rejects and interest rate

-We generated a map for each quarter starting from the time when LendingClub started sharing loan data in 2007Q2, up to 2018Q2.
+We further generated a map for each quarter starting from the time when LendingClub started sharing loan data in 2007Q2, up to 2018Q2.

 * map layer 0: US baseline states' map - **light blue shapes** showing US states,
 * map layer 1: HOLC redlining map - **red circles** showing places where the most redlining happened in 1930s,